PAGEANT - "Education is the future"

 Creative Writing for Gambian Schools

-Julie (an ex-teacher and now director of Dramatic Media - see website) and Caroline (actress, director and photographer - see website) had worked together previously, creating education resources for English and PSHE.
-During their visit to The Gambia they were struck by the absence of any creative writing in the schools’ curriculum, despite all teaching and learning delivered in English.
+Julie (an ex-teacher and then director of Dramatic Media) and Caroline (actress, director and photographer - see Caroline's website had worked together previously, creating education resources for English and PSHE.
+During their visit to The Gambia they were struck by the absence of any creative writing in the schools' curriculum, despite all teaching and learning delivered in English.

 The Gambian people are proud of the fact that they speak English, but for cultural reasons, plus the lack of literature resources, their use of the English language is extremely formal.
 Textbooks tend to use formal texts, either written or translated by writers for whom English is not their first language.
 Formal English is fine for use in a formal context, but for any context outside of the ‘formal’, it is extremely limited and often inappropriate.